OritAdato/ElemeNT/README.md

 Make sure you leave one blank space after each “:” character in the config.txt file.
 See “Configuration Settings” section for detailed explanations.
 **Sample_input.txt** - is an example of input file from which the sequence/s will be read
-**OutputElemeNT_V2023.txt** - is an example output of ElemeNT run using the sequences inc;uded within sample_input.txt as an input.
+**OutputElemeNT_V2023.txt** - is an example output of ElemeNT run using the sequences included within sample_input.txt as an input.
 **ElemeNT_v2023_UserGuide.pdf** - includes further details on the product and its parameter options.